Welcome to week 1 of the 50 Stitches crochet along!

 If you find this hook size uncomfortable with aran/worsted yarn then go up to a 4mm, but you must also increase your hook size by 0.5mm for every square in the CAL if you do this.

-Start by making a foundation row of 31.
+Start by making a foundation chain of 31.
 I recommend putting a stitch marker in the first loop from your hook as the turning chain will count as a single crochet.

 Row 2.
-Chain 1 and single crochet in the first stitch (the chain 1 does not count as a stitch and is part of the alternate turning chain)
+Chain 1 and single crochet in the first stitch (the chain 1 does not count as a stitch)

 Your square should now have roughly equal measurements on each side.